Oct 20, 2018

 Charcoal drawing by Christophe Pons

 In spring 2014, I received an email from Alban Jacques in Toulouse, France.
 He had recently explored a “privately owned cave” near Toulouse at the invitation of the owner, a cave that held some 150 prehistoric man-made cave paintings.
 Would I be interested to record in the cave with saxophones and see what happens?
-Two and a half years later – Gerald Cleaver, Larry Ochs and an official exploration crew – organized by Alban Jacques and Rogue Art CD producer Michel Dorbon – wended our way down into this wild cave.
+Two and a half years later – Gerald Cleaver, Larry Ochs and an official exploration crew – organized by Alban Jacques and Rogue Art CD producer Michel Dorbon – wended its way down into this wild cave.
 My experience was unforgettable.
 What follows is an attempt to describe it.
-The music that came out of the experience will become public later, hopefully in late 2017 or early 2018.
+The music that came out of the experience will become public later.
+(Released October 2018.)

 It was only upon my return to California, and the subsequent receiving of the live recordings from our just-completed journey to the secret cave, that I was able to stop feeling tragically about this adventure.
 I thought I had blown the entire mission; that I’d missed “grokking” the cave; missed taking the time to “get with the vibe” of this wild place; set my priorities all wrong and failed to connect with the cave’s untrammeled natural environment.
 But when I heard the first minute of the raw recording I realized immediately and happily that “the cave was there with us the whole time”; it made us a part of it immediately.
 This wild place had in fact been the third participant – and the main participant – in a three-way music-improvisation that also included Gerald Cleaver on his (partial) drum-kit, and myself on saxophones.